 First, getting out of debt removes an enormous psychological burden.
 Many people stress the most when it comes to debt.
 It is also the source of a lot of friction in relationships.
 Removing a large outstanding credit card debt can do wonders for people’s mental health and relationships as well as your overall well-being.

 Second, reducing or eliminating debt can actually make it easier to obtain other loans and credit products.
 One of the key factors in determining your credit score is the ratio of your outstanding debt to your total available debt limit.

 If you’re carrying a large debt load on your credit card – more than say 30% of your total credit limit – that can drastically reduce your credit score.
-By removing that debt, your credit score will go up, you’ll be more readily able to qualify for loans and other credit products with lower interest rates in the future.
+By removing that debt, your credit rating will go up and you’ll be able to qualify for loans from direct online lenders.

 10 Ways to Reduce Credit Card Debt and Save Money